gphuang/gphuang.github.io/research.md

 <div>
 <img src="/images/huang2017investigation.png" style="max-width:100%;  text-align:center;">
 </div>
-<div class="thecap">LM Perplexity Evaludation on Babel Low-resourced Languages.
+<div class="thecap">Figure: Evaluate LM perplexity on Babel low-resourced languages.
 </div>
 </div>

 The linguistic regularities in the text data can be captured by recurrent neural networks (RNNs), which represent words by vectors, i.e., the input-layer weights.
 Taking advantage of the continuous-space word vectors, RNN based Language Models (LMs) have gained much momentum in the past few years.